KoslickiLab/YACHT/README.md

 ```

 ### Manual installation
-YACHT requires Python 3.6 or higher.
+YACHT requires Python 3.6 or higher and Conda.
 We recommend using a virtual environment to ensure a clean and isolated workspace.
 This can be accomplished using either [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [Mamba](https://github.com/mamba-org/mamba) (a faster alternative to Conda).

 #### Using Conda
 To create your Conda environment and install YACHT, follow these steps: